• Skip to primary navigation

 chia seeds in a bowl

-cocoa powder in a white bowl The last major component is the coconut.
+The last major component is the coconut.
 Use unsweetened desiccated coconut since we’re adding a touch of sugar with the maple syrup.

 Why does this matter?
-Because most sweetened coconut uses high fructose corn syrup and other crap like that.

-I still use sweetened coconut for treats, but for every day healthy snacks like this, it isn’t necessary and there are far better options out there.
+Because most sweetened shredded coconut includes high fructose corn syrup.
+I still use sweetened coconut for treats, but for wholesome snacks like this, it isn’t necessary.
+Plus, there are far better options out there.

 shredded coconut in a white bowl